ofiwg/libfabric/man/fi_cq.3.md

 The general reason for the error is provided through the err field.
 Provider specific error information may also be available through the prov_errno and err_data fields.
+The err_data field, if set, will reference an internal buffer owned by the provider.
+The contents of the buffer will remain valid until a subsequent read call against the CQ.
 Users may call fi_cq_strerror to convert provider specific error information into a printable string for debugging purposes.

 ## fi_cq_write / fi_cq_writeerr